NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/README.md

     new_workspace_name: str,                          # Name of new workspace (name to be applied to new JupyterLab workspace) (required).
     source_workspace_name: str,                       # Name of JupyterLab workspace to use as source for clone. (required).
     source_snapshot_name: str = None,                 # Name of Kubernetes VolumeSnapshot to use as source for clone.
+    load_balancer_service: bool = False,              # Option to use a LoadBalancer instead of using NodePort service.
+If not specified, NodePort service will be utilized.
     new_workspace_password: str = None,               # Workspace password (this password will be required in order to access the workspace).
 If not specified, you will be prompted to enter a password via the console.
     volume_snapshot_class: str = "csi-snapclass",     # Kubernetes VolumeSnapshotClass to use when creating clone.
 If not specified, "csi-snapclass" will be used.
 Note: VolumeSnapshotClass must be configured to use Trident.
     namespace: str = "default",                      # Kubernetes namespace that source workspace is located in.
 If not specified, namespace "default" will be used.